ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 22. Choose the pencil icon next to `Authorization` to edit the setting.

 23. Select your new Cognito Authorizer from the list of options presented.

-	> If you don't see this option listed, **Reload** the browser page then this authorizer option should appear in the drop-down list.
+    !!! tip "If you don't see this option listed, **Reload** the browser page then this authorizer option should appear in the drop-down list."

   ![API Gateway Authorizer Selection](../images/apigateway-authorizer-cognito-selection.png)